Die with Zero: Applied

 Statistically, my life is half done.
 I’m approaching 40 and my nine-year-olds are halfway out of the house.
 These are the good ol’ days.

-So while on the spreadsheet selling my rentals this year looked silly, in reality unloading them during this crazy/stressful/rich/impactful time was a no-brainer decision for my life.
+So while selling my rentals this year looked silly on the spreadsheet, in reality unloading them during this crazy/stressful/rich/impactful time was a no-brainer decision for my life.
 While I lost 20% of my net worth, I gained back 20% of my brain (more on real estate taxes and fees in a future post).
 What’s more, I scooped a heaping spoonful of time, energy and freedom onto the plate of these “peak” years.

 And with this newfound freedom...